 Assessment Task Syllabus Outcomes Timing Weighting

 Half Yearly

-1 Bookwork and writing Term 1 Week 7 10%

-2 Alcohol and Other Drugs Task 5.6 5.7 5.8 Term 1 Week 10 20%
+1 Alcohol and Other Drugs Task 5.6 5.7 5.8 Term 1 Week 11 25%

-3 Practical Task 5.10 Term 2 Week 3 20%
+2 Practical Task 5.10 Term 2 Week 3 25%

 Yearly

-4 Bookwork and writing Term 3 Week 7 10%

-5 Circus Performance Task 5.5 5.11 Term 3 Week 7 - 10 20%
+3 Circus Performance Task 5.5 5.11 Term 3 Week 7-10 25%

-6 Yearly Examination 5.1 5.3 5.9 Term 4 Week 4 20%
+4 Topic Test 5.1 5.3 5.9 Term 3 Week 9 25%

 TOTAL 100%

-Class work is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
+Classwork is an important part of everyday teaching, and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
 This is a good opportunity to test for content.
-Students cover the following units; Sexual Development and Relationships, Drivers Education and Lifelong Physical Activity.
+Students cover the following units: Sexual Development and Relationships, Drivers Education and Lifelong Physical Activity.
 Students evaluate a broad range of factors that shape identity and have an impact on young people's health decisions, behaviours and actions.
 They plan and evaluate strategies and interventions and advocate for their own and others' health safety and wellbeing.
 Students investigate the impact of changes and transitions on relationships.
 They assess their capacity to consider and respond positively to challenges and how they can contribute to caring, inclusive and respectful relationships.
 In practical lessons, students engage in Invasion Games, Net and Court, Target Games and Striking and Fielding units and learn tactical awareness, strategies, analysis of movement and the value of physical activity.
 Students are assessed on both theory and practical outcomes.